coder7475/linux/process_management/query_process.md

-# Query Running Processes - BASH SHELL
+c# Query Running Processes - BASH SHELL

 Output shows all the process associated with the current user & terminal session